its-ME-007/wirin_parent_repo/README.md

-# This is a repo containing the various iterations of the backend software of the wirin-iisc innovation network project.
+# This is a repository containing the various iterations of the backend software of the Wirin-IISc Innovation Network Project.